Councils are using special legal powers to ban the use of the signs in some of the country’s most popular areas.

-The increased use of the powers come as research shows that the housing boom is spreading across the country with rapidly rising prices and queues of buyers no longer restricted to London.
+The increased use of the powers comes as research shows that the housing boom is spreading across the country with rapidly rising prices and queues of buyers no longer restricted to London.

 Property sales in the first three months of 2014 reached a six-year high according to the Royal Institution of Chartered Surveyors.

 Preston and Waltham Forest have been granted the new powers already this year and Newcastle Council has submitted an application and are awaiting the outcome.

 Many councils have already used the powers to fine estate agents for breaking the rules.
 A Brighton estate agent was fined £1,000 for erecting a ‘For sale’ board erected in central conservation in Brighton.

 Another in Hammersmith and Fulham was fined £5,195 for two hanging boards in a restricted area.

 Brandon Lewis, the local government minister, said: “A sensible balance needs to be struck between letting people advertise their home for sale and allowing forests of boards which disfigure the street scene.

 “Councils have powers to tackle the proliferation of such boards where it is an acute local problem.”

 Hammersmith and City councillor Greg Smith said that the signs are “intrusive” and “not necessary in the digital age” where house hunters search for available properties on the internet by contacting estate agents when they see signs erected on the street.